 But letting go of that fear, SHIT!
 How?

-All I ever wanted to do was write.
-I longed to highlight the keys to the very things I did not feel inside.
-I wanted to help people, interview homeless people, feed them, help them with housing.
+All I ever wanted to do was write, not exactly sure how to best reflect my internal feelings.
+Wanting to help people, interview homeless people, feed them, help them with housing.
 I dreamed of writing for the Winston-Salem Journal.
 I dreamed of making a difference, not so much Captain Planet style, but more like Robin Hood and like saving abused and sad orphans like Annie, as my very childlike perceptions of those stories on the TV fed the humanitarian in me.
 In between breaks of the fantasy world of Disney movies, I nurtured the side of me that wanted to make a positive impact on the world around me.
-I wanted to help troubled youth and struggling families for I knew a lot about what they were feeling inside.
+Feeling that my journey could help troubled youth and struggling families gave me added passion.
 I knew the impact of the cries a mother makes at night when she thinks her kids are asleep, as she is tired, overworked and underpaid but has no time to focus on her problems because she’s taking care of her kids on her own.

 I look around and I see the busy hustle and bustle of the daily chase and rush to – I don’t know where everyone is in such a rush to go.
 Or to be.
 But yes, I was in that rush.
 Internally.